-- Effective for annual periods beginning on or after 1 January 2018 - Effective for annual periods beginning on or after 1 January 2019 - Effective for annual periods beginning on or after a date to be determined - Effective for annual periods beginning on or after 1 January 2017 - Effective for annual periods beginning on or after 1 January 2017 or 1 January 2018, as appropriate
+- 1 Effective for annual periods beginning on or after 1 January 2018 - 2 Effective for annual periods beginning on or after 1 January 2019 - 3 Effective for annual periods beginning on or after a date to be determined - Effective for annual periods beginning on or after 1 January 2021

-The Group is in the process of making an assessment of the impact that will result from adopting the amendments, new standards and interpretation issued by the IASB which are not yet effective for the accounting period ended on 31 December 2016.
-Except for those described below, so far the Group believes that the adoption of these amendments, new standards and interpretation is unlikely to have a significant impact on its financial position and the results of operations.
+The Group is in the process of making an assessment of the impact that will result from adopting the amendments to standards, new standards and interpretations issued by the IASB which are not yet effective for the accounting period ended on 31 December 2017.
+Except for those described below, so far the Group believes that the adoption of these amendments to standards, new standards and interpretations is unlikely to have a significant impact on its financial position and the results of operations.

-46. POSSIBLE IMPACT OF AMENDMENTS TO STANDARDS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE ANNUAL ACCOUNTING YEAR ENDED 31 DECEMBER 2016 (continued)
+47. POSSIBLE IMPACT OF AMENDMENTS TO STANDARDS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE ANNUAL ACCOUNTING YEAR ENDED 31 DECEMBER 2017 (continued)